charmbracelet/.github/CONTRIBUTING.md

 Here are some best practices to contribute to Charm ૮ ˶ᵔ ᵕ ᵔ˶ ა

 Charm projects are open to contributions.
-The team is in maintenance mode for most of our tools right now, so it may take some time to review your contributions.
+We're a small team with varied priorities, so it may take some time to review your contributions.
 During this time we will be prioritizing bug fixes.
-Regardless, the team always loves to hear from the community and sincerely appreciates all of your support!
+Regardless,the team always loves to hear from the community and sincerely appreciates all of your support!

 ## Features